almonds0166/cccc/README.md

 ### How it works:

-* Have the Queue open in your browser like below
 ![Empty Queue](queue.png)

+* Have the Queue open in your browser like above
 * Run `cccc.py`
 * If the script sees that the browser showing the Queue is the active window, it will wait for a student to add theirself
 * At that point, the script presses `c` on your keyboard for you until the student is claimed